Depolarization Begins Within

 Why Agreement Isn’t Always the Answer

 I’m not a scientist, but I find our brains and biology fascinating.
 It helps us understand what’s happening within us when we are in conflict or feel stuck.
 For example, we are wired for connection.
-Neuroscience shows that our brains process social pain in the same way as physical pain, which is why disagreement can feel so threatening and agreeability can feel so virtuous.
-Connection and belonging are among our universal core needs, and to avoid any discomfort or alienation, we often give false agreement, compromise, soften our opinions, or avoid the conversation altogether.
+Our nervous systems register social disconnection almost like physical pain—which is why disagreement can feel so threatening, and agreement can feel relieving, even when it’s not honest.
+We long for connection and belonging.
+And when that feels at risk, we often adjust—agreeing when we don’t mean it, softening what we really think, or avoiding the conversation altogether.
 In this complex world we live in, however, we need more options, not fewer.
 When we narrow down in this way, we strip away courage, creativity, and the possibility of real solutions.

 As Jennifer Garvey Berger writes in Unlocking Leadership Mindtraps, the key isn’t to eliminate disagreement but to learn how to use it—to expand the solution space rather than contract it.
 What if disagreement wasn’t something to fix?
+You may have felt this yourself—wanting to say something true, and at the same time wanting to keep the connection.
 What if conflict could open new options instead of closing them down?

 From Outer to Inner Polarization

 But if we pause for a moment, we discover the same thing happens inside us.
-We all have different “parts” of ourselves—protectors, critics, performers, doubters.
+One way to understand this is through something called Parts Work—the idea that we’re not just one voice inside, but many, each trying to help in their own way.
+We all have different “parts” of ourselves—protectors, critics, performers, doubters—each with a role they are trying to play for us.
 Parts Work is the foundation of my coaching practice, and I’ve written more about that here.
 Our inner parts can be just as divided as what we see out in the world.
 These parts are doing their best to keep us safe and connected, but internally, we also don’t often agree.
 One part of us says, “speak up,” another whispers, “don’t rock the boat.”
 One wants to rest, another insists you push harder.

 That tug-of-war is inner polarization.
 When our parts polarize, it can leave us just as stuck as any political standoff, or it leaves us exhausted, or giving up, convinced we’re not or can’t make a difference.

 How did we get this polarized within ourselves?
 An inner polarization exists between two parts that feel threatened by each other.
 When we feel stuck, a polarization of parts is usually behind the stuckness.
 And just like in the outer world, unresolved polarizations tend to become more extreme over time.
-It might even feel like neither side is willing to give an inch—like an unresolvable standoff.
+It might even feel like an unresolvable standoff.
+Neither side seems willing to give an inch.

 Turning Inward First

-But parts often aren’t just personal—they’re often echoes of culture, ancestry, even the systems we swim in.
+But parts often aren’t just personal—they can be echoes of culture, ancestry, even the systems we swim in.
 Which means the work we do internally ripples outward.
 The more resourced we are on the inside, the less reactive we become on the outside.
 When we can hold our own complexity with compassion, we can hold others’ complexity too.
-We show up differently—in our families, our workplaces, our communities.
+We show up differently for our families, our workplaces, and our communities.

 We learn to pause, breathe in the tension, get curious, and listen.